digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Exact commands**

-Each of the 4 submission commands now have an “exact” variant, of the forms ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd`` and ``createAndExerciseExactCmd``.
-These commands will force the participant to use the exact version of the package that your script uses, this is most useful when you want to be absolutely certain of the choice code you are calling.
+Each of the four submission commands now has an “exact” variant, of the forms ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd`` and ``createAndExerciseExactCmd``.
+These commands force the participant to use the exact version of the package that your script uses, this is most useful when you want to be absolutely certain of the choice code you are calling.
 Note that exact and non-exact commands can be mixed in the same